sleslein/chi-js-design-system-talk/presentation-v2.md

 ## Foundations: Colors

 <!--
-Comment: Here's another truth.
-You're gonna need way more colors than you think!
-Don't let those online color palettes fool you...
-You cannot build a UI using only 3-5 colors!
-You need many more colors than you think.

-Comment: You can probably get by with 7-9 "base" colors,  but you need varying shades of each.
-You'll see what I mean.
+- Another truth learned from refactoring UI
+- You need more colors than you think!
+- Don't be fooled by online color palette Generator
+- 3-5 colors is not enough!

 -->

 You need **MORE COLORS** than you think!